 Because Children International partners with the school district in Little Rock, our sponsored children are typically enrolled in school.
 But impoverished children in Arkansas face other barriers to education:

-In Zambia, kids must complete 12 years of school, broken down as:
+In Zambia, youth must complete 12 years of school, broken down as:

 The school year begins in January and consists of three terms.
 April, August and December are vacation months.

-Although 12 years of education is mandatory, poor children sometimes must drop out along the way to get jobs and help support their family.
-After finishing junior secondary school, it’s common to see youth go off to work.
+In addition, poor children sometimes must drop out along the way to get jobs and help support their family.
+After finishing lower secondary school, it’s common to see youth go off to work.
 The prevailing culture is that by this time, youth have completed a decent education.